Safety and adapted vehicles

-Adapted controls are safe.
+Adapted driving controls are safe.
 However, any modification to the inside of your car and to the way you drive it introduces new risks.
 Successful adaptations should minimise these additional risks.

 - avoid push-pull controls or brake levers that have rigid bars or pivots close to your knee, because they could cause injury in a crash